robinst/taglib-ruby/README.md

 taglib-ruby is work in progress, here are some of the things still left to do (contributors very welcome):

-* Pre-compiled Gem for Windows
+* Pre-compiled Gem for Windows:
+  * Unicode filename support
+  * TagLib::File#close to release lock
 * More coverage of the library besides ID3v2

 Installation